Here’s the deal on a homemade spider mite killer on plants!

 Another very strongly scented essential oil is peppermint oil.
 It also contains an intense menthol smell like the eucalyptus.

-In addition to this, the peppermint oil also has antiseptic properties.
+Peppermint oil also has antiseptic properties.

-#6 – Rosemary Oil
+#6 – Rosemary Oil Insect Spray Recipe

-Make a solution of 1 teaspoon of rosemary oil with 8 ounces of water.
+- 1 teaspoon of rosemary oil

 #7 – Canola Oil

-Mixing, Combining and Spraying Essential Oils
+Mixing, Combining, and Spraying Essential Oils

 The concentrations vary slightly from one essential oil to another.